The Cribs: Ignore the Ignorant (2009–2010)

 After a chance meeting with Johnny Marr (at the time a member of Modest Mouse) in Portland, OR the Cribs and Johnny became close friends.
 Once Modest Mouse completed touring duties for their record, the Cribs and Johnny started to hang around and jam together – "It's been going well and it would be shame to cut it short, the original intention was to be doing an EP" the band told BBC 6 Music in January 2008.
-However it was later announced that they would be working on an album together and that Johnny had joined as a full-time member of the group.
+It was later announced that they would be working on an album together and that Johnny had joined as a full-time member of the group.

 Much of the remainder of 2008 was spent writing new material in Portland, OR, Manchester and Wakefield, followed by a short UK tour taking in Glasgow ABC, Bradford St. Georges Hall, two nights at Manchester Ritz, and Heaven in London to road-test some of the new songs before recording commenced.
 Studio time was booked for March 2009 in Los Angeles with veteran producer Nick Launay (Nick Cave, PIL, Yeah Yeah Yeahs).
 Ross Jarman performed most of the drum tracks for the recording with a broken wrist after a skateboard accident.
 Promotion for the Ignore the Ignorant album came in the form of an intimate "alternative Leeds/Reading show" at HMV in Leeds.
-This was scheduled as the same weekend as the Reading Leeds festival.
+This was scheduled as the same weekend as the Reading and Leeds festival.
 The band played several songs from their new album as well as some old favourites.
 Afterwards, Ryan Jarman could be seen browsing the CD's in HMV and being available for fans to meet him.

-Preceded by the single 'Cheat on Me', the album Ignore the Ignorant was released on 7 September 2009, and scored the Cribs their first UK Top Ten album.
-Released the same week that The Beatles re-issued their entire 13 LP back-catalogue, Ignore the Ignorant managed to out-sell all but two of them to chart at number 8, something the band described as "surreal".
+Preceded by the single "Cheat on Me", the album Ignore the Ignorant was released on 7 September 2009, and scored the Cribs their first UK Top Ten album.
+Released the same week that the Beatles re-issued their entire 13 LP back-catalogue, Ignore the Ignorant managed to out-sell all but two of them to chart at number 8, something the band described as "surreal".
 Touring began with a headline slot at the White Air festival in Brighton followed by a UK tour of large halls.
 The band then went on to tour Japan (including a show at Budokan with Arctic Monkeys) then on to South Korea where they headlined the Grand Mint festival at the Olympic Park, Seoul.
 Next was a United States/Canada tour, as well as a European arena tour with Franz Ferdinand before the Cribs returned to the UK for their largest headline shows to date.